 At around the age of six years old, most kids will experience the eruption of their first adult teeth.
-These first adult teeth are known as the first molars and they will start to come out behind their furthest back baby teeth on both the lower and upper arch.
+These first adult teeth are known as the first molars, they will begin to appear directly behind the furthest back baby teeth on both the lower and upper arch.

-This is a nice milestone in your child's life, but it also comes with a few concerns.
-Because these newly erupted teeth are located in the very back they are often missed when brushing.
-Another concern with these teeth is that unlike the other types of teeth in the mouth such as the incisors, canines and even premolars (to a certain extent).
-These first molars tend to have grooves/crevices that may trap food and bacteria, making it even more challenging to keep them clean.
+Having the first set of adult teeth is a great milestone in a child's life, but it also comes with a few concerns.
+Since these newly erupted teeth are located in the very back they are often neglected during the daily hygiene routine.
+In addition to this, these new set of adult molars (unlike the other types of teeth in the mouth, such as the incisors, canines and even premolars) tend to have deeper grooves/crevices that may trap food and bacteria, making it even more challenging to keep them clean.